Welcome and Guidance Actions

 All the Escuela Técnica Superior de Ingenieros Informáticos material resources and services are available to any Master student that may need it.
 A summary of these services can be obtained by consulting the faculty Services and Resources webpage, while the facilities and classrooms available can be found on the Facilities webpage.

-- Subject credits: from 52.65 euros per credit (first enrolment), 84.07 euros per credit (from the second enrolment).
+- Subject credits: 45.02 euros per credit in first enrolment, 71.88 euros per credit in second enrolment and 84.07 euros per credit from the thrid enrolment.
 Unless they have resident status (excluding residence for tuition purposes), non-EU nationals shall be charged 84.07 euros per ECTS credit.

 - Registry fees and replacement student cards: 6.11 euros